remix-run/remix/DEVELOPMENT.md

 - Create a new release branch with the `release-` prefix
   - `git checkout -b release-next`
   - **IMPORTANT:** The `release-` prefix is important, as this is what triggers our GitHub CI workflow that will ultimately publish the release
-  - Branches named `release-experimental` will not trigger our release workflow, as experimental releases handled differently (outlined below)
 - Merge `main` into the release branch

 Changesets will do most of the heavy lifting for our releases.
 When changes are made to the codebase, an accompanying changeset file should be included to document the change.
 Those files will dictate how Changesets will version our packages and what shows up in the changelogs.